 If you and your canine kid are looking for a pawesome new trail in the Arapaho and Roosevelt National Forests in the Rocky Mountains, you should check out the Homestead Meadows Trail in Lyons, Colorado.
-This 5.6-mile out and back trail is not just a great hike, but it is also a historic one.
+This out and back trail is not just a great hike, but it is also a historic one.
 In fact, Homestead Meadows is listed on the National Registry of Historic Places with the remnants of eight homesteads from the 19th and 20th centuries.

 Your expedition starts at the Lion Gulch Trailhead on Highway 36 where there is a free parking lot.
 You will find no restrooms or water here, so you will have to bring your own H20 and practice the “leave no trace” principles.
 Bring along some baggies to clean up after your fur baby.
 You can access the Homestead Meadows Trail by taking the Lion Gulch Trail.
 There's an information board at the trailhead with historical information about Lion Gulch and the Homestead Meadows.